 Entities forming part of Restricted Group uses hedging instruments as part of its management of foreign currency risk and interest rate risk associated on borrowings.
 For hedging foreign currency and interest rate risk, the entities forming part of restricted group uses foreign currency forward contracts, cross currency swaps, foreign currency option contracts and interest rate swaps.
-To the extent these hedges are effective, the change in fair value of the hedging instrument is recognised in the cash flow hedging reserve is reclassified to the Statement of Profit and Loss when the hedged item affects profit and loss (example: principal and interest payments).
+To the extent these hedges are effective, the change in fair value of the hedging instrument is recognised in the cash flow hedging reserve.
+Amounts recognised in the cash flow hedging reserve is reclassified to the Statement of Profit and Loss when the hedged item affects profit and loss (example: principal and interest payments).

-15E Retained earnings
+16F Retained earnings